Barney Harwood: Television

 In August 2017, he appeared as a contestant on Celebrity Masterchef.

 Filmography

 Radio

-In addition to his television work, Harwood presented BBC Radio 4 children's magazine programme Go 4 It and co-presented Big Toe Books (previously The Big Toe Radio Show), for BBC 7.
+In addition to his television work, Harwood presented BBC Radio 4 children's magazine programme Go4It and co-presented Big Toe Books (previously The Big Toe Radio Show), for BBC 7.

 Music

 Harwood can play the guitar and piano and is also the keyboardist in The MüVs.
 As a singer/songwriter, he composed the theme music to Bear Behaving Badly and Prank Patrol.

 Other appearances

 In pantomime, Harwood played Idle Jack in Dick Whittington at The Anvil Theatre, Basingstoke, between November 2005 and January 2006.

 From December 2007 to January 2008, Harwood appeared at The Assembly Hall Theatre, Tunbridge Wells as Buttons in Cinderella.

 In April 2008, Harwood appeared in a musical version of Beauty and the Beast, as Jangles the court jester, at the Central Theatre in Chatham, Kent.

 From December 2008 to January 2009, Harwood starred in Peter Pan at the Pavilion Theatre in Bournemouth.
 From December 2009 to January 2010, he again starred in Peter Pan, this time at the Grande Theatre in Blackpool.

 On 1 and 2 August 2009, Harwood and Gemma Hunt presented a BBC Proms concert at the Royal Albert Hall in London, entitled EVOLUTION!
 A Darwin-Inspired Extravaganza for Kids (Prom21 and Prom23), during which they interviewed special guest Sir David Attenborough.

 On 14 November 2009, Harwood made a guest appearance on CBBC series TMi, alongside Little Boots.

 In 2010, Harwood appeared at the Lichfield Garrick Theatre for their Christmas production of Peter Pan, playing the lead role and co-starring with his father, comedian Barnaby.

 From 2 December 2011 to 8 January 2012, Harwood played Muddles in Snow White and the Seven Dwarfs at the Churchill Theatre in Bromley.

 In December 2013, Harwood played "Peter Pan" at the Theatre Royal in Nottingham, alongside David Hasselhoff and Su Pollard.

 From 9 December 2016 to 8 January 2017, Harwood played the title role in Aladdin at the Grand Theatre in Blackpool.

 From 4 December 2018 to 6 January 2019, Harwood played the Huntsman in Snow White at the New Theatre Royal in Lincoln.